jerrysekuna/jerrysekuna/README.md

 - 👋 Hi, I’m @jerrysekuna
-- 👀 I’m interested in DevOps Engineering
+- 👀 I’m a DevOps Engineering
 - 🌱 Expert in python terraform ansible and Kubernetes
 - 💞️ I’m looking to collaborate on with other DevOps engineers
-- 📫 How to reach me 437-218-2770
+- 📫 How to reach me jerry.pivaga@ryerson.ca

 <!---
 jerrysekuna/jerrysekuna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.